 - Foster their interest

-If your child loves cars and trucks, read stories to them on cars and trucks.
+If your child loves cars and trucks, read stories to them about cars and trucks.
 Take them to a car show.
 When you teach them how to count or spell, weave their favourite cars or trucks in.
-A University of Chicago study found that the common trait among exceptionally high-achieving athletes and artists was having parents who recognised their interest and provided support during their early years .
+A University of Chicago study found that the common trait among exceptionally high-achieving athletes and artists was having parents who recognised their interest and provided support during their early years.

 - Make it relevant to everyday life